someotherself/git_rust/README.md

 ## Object files (blobs, tree and commits)
 All blob, tree and commit files are tested to be compatible with git.
+Below is meant to be as documentation.
+Should be matching git to the best of my research.

 All git object files are preceded by a header.
 They are all compressed with zlib.
 A header contains the name of the object, followed by the size of te content (number of bytes) and null terminated.